-17) Donations and Grants to Institutions, Organisations and Associations
+17) Donations Institutions, and Grants to Organisations and Associations

-The 2011 Code requires pharmaceutical companies to make publicly available details of grants and donations made to institutions, organisations and associations in accordance with Clause 18.6.
+The 2011 Code required pharmaceutical companies to make publicly available details of grants and donations made to institutions, organisations and associations in accordance with Clause 18.6.
 This applies to donations and grants made in 2012 and each calendar year thereafter.

-Companies should take steps to ensure that when the time comes they will be able to readily source the information to be published.
+Companies should take steps to ensure that they are able to readily source the information to be published.